Raise Our Voice in Parliament is now live

 Great question!
 There are lots of ways to write a speech, and there’s no wrong way.
 But, we know this is tricky and we’re happy to help!
 You can access a speech template here.

-Where can I find the campaign privacy statement?
+Where can I find the campaign participation statement?

 Where can I find the speeches from last year?

-All of the speeches that were given have been uploaded to our YouTube channel, and can be viewed here.
+All of the speeches that were delivered have been uploaded to our YouTube channel, and can be viewed here.